nwaweru/laravel-boilerplate/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within the project, please send an e-mail to [security@drash.co.ke](mailto:security@drash.co.ke).
+If you discover a security vulnerability within the project, please send an e-mail to Ndirangu Waweru [ndiranguwaweru@gmail.com](mailto:ndiranguwaweru@gmail.com).
 All security vulnerabilities will be promptly addressed.

 ## License